3D Anderson localization of light in disordered systems of dielectric particles: Results and discussion

-The diffusion coefficient $D(t)$ at times $t \gtrsim 20t_a$ obtained for the dense structures with $\rho \ge 0.44$ follows a $t^{-1}$ fit in Figure \ref{fig4}b demonstrating that we have reached the AL regime.
-This result is consistent, in terms of time and the volume fraction threshold, with that obtained for layers of PEC spheres in \cite{Yamilov_etal2022}.
+The diffusion coefficient $D(t)$ at times $t \gtrsim 20t_a$ obtained for the dense structures with $\rho \ge 0.44$ follows a $t^{-1}$ fit in Figure \ref{fig4}b indicating a superposition of contributions from multiple modes with different decay rates which is consistent with AL regime.
+This result is in agreement, in terms of time and the volume fraction threshold, with that obtained for layers of metallic spheres in \cite{Yamilov_etal2022}.
+Interestingly, a WG mode is established at times $t \approx 10t_a$, prior to the emergence of the $D(t) \sim t^{-1}$ regime.
+This proves that it is not the WG mode itself but the particle packing density which is causing the non-exponential behavior of $T(t)$.

 To make the characterization of the localized transport more complete we compute transmission spectra for the sparse ($\rho = 0.17$) and dense ($\rho = 0.44$) samples (Figure \ref{fig4}e).
 For the horizontal axis a dimensionless size parameter $X_r$ is used, which is equivalent to the inverse wavelength relative to the particle size.
 The $X_r$ range in the plot spans approximately the full width at half maximum of the incident pulse.
 The $\rho = 0.17$ spectrum is represented by broad, overlapping, maxima.
-The spectrum for $\rho = 0.44$ consists of non-overlapping sharp peaks resulting from the states spatially confined in the medium \cite{Chabanov2000, THOULESS1977, vanRossum1999, Mondal2019}.
+The spectrum for $\rho = 0.44$ consists of non-overlapping sharp peaks resulting from the states spatially confined in the medium \cite{Riboli2011, Chabanov2000, THOULESS1977, vanRossum1999, Mondal2019}.
 Dashed line shows a spectral fit obtained with an ensemble of Lorentzian oscillators.
 The separations of peaks are larger than their widths, which indicates that the Thouless criterion for AL is satisfied.
-With this, a Thouless conductance $g_{Th}$, i.e. a quantitative expression of the Thouless criterion can be calculated.
-It is defined as the ratio $g_{Th} = \delta \omega / \Delta \omega$, where $\delta \omega$ is the average width of two adjacent modes in the spectrum and $\Delta \omega$ is their spectral separation.
+With this, a Thouless conductance $g_{Th}$ can be defined as the ratio $g_{Th} = \delta \omega / \Delta \omega$, where $\delta \omega$ is the average width of two adjacent modes in the spectrum and $\Delta \omega$ is their spectral separation.
 Thus, $g_{Th} < 1$ corresponds to a localized propagation.
 In the case of $\rho = 0.44$, where the signatures of localization emerge, we estimate it as an average over all visible modes as $<g_{Th}> \approx 0.36$.
-The inset in Figure \ref{fig4}e shows the distrubution $P(\textrm{ln} ~ g_{Th})$.
-It approximately follows a Gauss law according to the theoretical predictions \cite{vanRossum1999}.
+The inset in Figure \ref{fig4}e shows the distribution $P(\textrm{ln} ~ g_{Th})$.
+It approximately follows a Gauss law according to the theoretical predictions \cite{vanRossum1999, Mondal2019}.